nickschizas/nickschizas/README.md

 My name is Nick, I 'm a Mathematician and I am currently attending seminars at Hellenic Actuarial Society.\
 I love data and how we can mine information from them.\
-Whenever I have free time I like to work on some personal projects related to data analysis.
+Whenever I have free time I like to work on some personal projects related to data analysis.\
+Feel free to browse in my repositories to see my projects.\
+Any feedback is welcome and encouraged! 🙂

 You can follow me on [LinkedIn](www.linkedin.com/in/nschizas12) though!